-Habitat: The Ornate Box Turtle is a terrestrial species of turtle that can be found in grasslands and some agricultural land throughout its range.
+Habitat: This terrestrial species can be found in grasslands and some agricultural lands throughout its range.
 Though not an aquatic turtle, it can also be found near wetlands and other aquatic habitats.
 These turtles spend much of their time in burrows, seeking refuge from intense mid-day heat.
-As active burrowers, these turtles tend to prefer terrestrial habitats with sandy soils to accommodate digging behaviors.
+As active burrowers, these turtles tend to prefer terrestrial habitats with sandy soils that accommodate digging.

-South Dakota Status: The Ornate Box Turtle is listed on the South Dakota Natural Heritage Program.
-Any sightings of this species should be reported to South Dakota Game, Fish and Parks (report observation).
+South Dakota Status: This species is monitored by the South Dakota Natural Heritage Program.
+Any observations of this species should be reported to South Dakota Game, Fish and Parks (report observation).

 Remarks: Ornate Box Turtles are occasionally illegally collected as pets, typically as individuals are crossing roads.
 The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) currently regulates the trade of box turtles to eliminate or minimize the illegal pet trade and protect this turtle.
 Instead, any turtles observed crossing roads should be safely helped to the other side of the road (in the direction they were heading) and left in the wild.